rishi058/CP-DSA/CP__DUMP/NEW/01_INTRO.md

 During my college time, I've build multiple projects.
 Let me tell you about my 3 good projects are :-

-1. Recursion Visualizer: Built with NextJS and C++, this tool visualizes recursive algorithms.
-It has integrated an online IDE.
+1. Recursion Visualizer: This tool allows us to generate recursion tree for any custom made C++ recursion function.
+It helps programmers to understand Recursion in a better way & increase their problems solving skill.
+Generally Recursion & DP based problems.It is made using NextJS, TypeScript & C++.
 Currently hosted on vercel.

-2. Radio Player App: A Flutter app with access to over 43,000 radio stations worldwide, optimized for performance and UX.I've also published this project on playstore.
+2. Radio Player App: This radio app made with flutter features an open source Radio Api enabling it to provide upto 45000+ radio channels across worldwide.
+This app is currently published it on playstore.

-3. Discussify Chat App: A real-time chat application using ReactJS, MongoDB and SOCKET.IO, featuring JWT-based authorization and a responsive UI.
+3. Discussify Chat App: A real-time chat application using ReactJS, MongoDB and SOCKET.IO. featuring JWT-based authorization and a responsive UI.
 Currently hosted on Render.

 #### 4. ACHIEVEMENTS